Kendall Teacher Scholars Scholarship Fund

 - Applicants must have current State of Michigan Teacher Certification.

 - Applicants must have a minimum undergraduate GPA of 3.20, if there is no history of graduate work, to qualify for this scholarship.
+A 3.50 GPA is required for graduate work.

 Four times per year (Eligible semesters include fall, spring, summer I and summer II.)